Evolutionary genomics of pathogens Croll lab at University of Neuchatel

 Our group is also interested in understanding the evolution of genome architecture.
 In particular, we want to retrace the emergence of novelty (e.g. new genes) and major structural rearrangements.
 For this, we assemble and analyse complete fungal genomes.
 We found that homologous Z. tritici chromosomes segregate significant structural rearrangements within populations and that such variation created key adaptations to overcome host resistance.
 The genome of Z. tritici also comprises a highly polymorphic complement of eight chromosomes that are not found in every member of the species.
 During meiosis, accessory chromosomes frequently undergo rearrangements, fusions and non-disjunction events.
 Our aims are to precisely identify the mechanisms responsible for the chromosomal abberrations and how chromosomal polymorphism is generated and maintained in populations.

-Our group collaborates on research projects on Alpine ibex, a flagship species for the successful restoration from near extinction.
+Our group collaborates on research projects on Alpine ibex and other flagship species threatened by small population size.
 Alpine ibex suffered from a population bottleneck of a few hundred individuals caused by overhunting.
 The species was reestablished across the Alps and counts again around 40’000 individuals.
 We showed that Alpine ibex received genetic material from domestic goats through hybridization and introgression.
 A process that was likely favored by the population bottleneck.
 We are also interested in the consequences of population bottlenecks on the fate of deleterious mutations.